CsiPA0723/GalaxyWallpaper/README.md

 ## How to build it yourself

 - Download the repository
-- Open a console inside the direcory
+- Open a console inside the directory
 - Run `yarn install` then `yarn run build` inside the console